Kalonymos family

-Kalonymos or Kalonymus (קָלוֹנִימוּס Qālōnīmūs) is a Jewish family originating from Lucca and Rome.
-After settling in Mainz and Speyer, the family became prominent in the development of Jewish learning in Germany.
+Kalonymos or Kalonymus (קָלוֹנִימוּס Qālōnīmūs) is a Jewish family originating from Lucca, Arles and Narbonne.
+The Kalomynos had different unrelated branches in Southern France Occitania, Catalonia and Northern Italy.
+Having settled in Mainz and Speyer, these several branches of this family sharing the same surname became prominent in the development of Jewish learning in Germany.

 Name

 The name should technically be spelled "Kalonymos," as Kalonymus ben Kalonymus and Immanuel the Roman both rhyme it with words ending in "-mos".
 The name, which occurs in Greece, Italy, and Provence, is of Greek origin; Kalonymos (Kαλώνυμος) means "beautiful name" and Wolf pointed that it is a translation of the Hebrew "Shem-Tov"; Zunz, that it represented the Latin "Cleonymus".

 Early history

 The ancestors of the Kalonymos family are said to have left Judea after the Siege of Jerusalem (70 CE) and fled to southern Italy.
 This was told by early members of the family and has not been corroborated outside of Oral Tradition.

 Traces of the family in Italy may be found as early as the second half of the eighth century.
 As to the date of the settlement of its members in Germany, the opinions of modern scholars are divided, owing to the conflicting statements of the Jewish sources.